 This state occurs when the external power source to the PC stops supplying power, due to disconnection or power failure on the external AC input power source.
-The RTC continues to maintain timekeeping and RAM data under battery power ( $V{BAT}$ ), unless the oscillator stop bit was set in the RTC.
+The RTC continues to maintain timekeeping and RAM data under battery power (V{BAT}), unless the oscillator stop bit was set in the RTC.
 In this case, the oscillator stops functioning if the system goes to battery power, and timekeeping data becomes invalid.

-4.3.2 System Power Switching Logic
+4.3.3 System Power Switching Logic

-In the Power On state, the PC host is powered by the power-supply voltage $V{DD}$ .
-From this state the system enters the Power Off state if the conditions for this state occur (See Section 4.4.3 on page 67), or the Power Failure state if external power is removed.
+In the Power On state, the PC host is powered by the power-supply voltage V{DD} .
+From this state the system enters the Power Off state, if the conditions for this state occur (See Section 4.4.3), or the Power Failure state if external power is removed.

-In the Power Off state, the PC hosts does not receive power from the system power supply, except for RTC and APC which receive $V{CCH}$ .
-The system may enter the Power On state if the conditions for this state occur (see Section 4.4.3 on page 67), or the Power Failure state if external power is removed.
+In the Power Off state, the PC hosts do not receive power from the system power supply, except for RTC and APC which receive $V{\rm CCH}$.
+The system may enter the Power On state if the conditions for this state occur (see Section 4.4.3), or enter the Power Failure state if external power is removed.